Visit Deramakot Forest Reserve, Borneo

 The Sabah Forestry Department aims to manage the commercial forest reserves in a way that minimizes the impact on the wider rainforest ecology.
 The final aim being to produce low volume, high quality and high priced timber in a sustainable matter.

-Practises have been reviewed and refined over the years with changes in technological developments and scientific research.
-Whilst the reserve has been practising sustainable logging since the 1990s, logging was taking place in this region of Sabah from the 1950s onwards and in some pockets of the rainforest the damage is evident in terms of the ecology.
+Practices have been reviewed and refined over the years with changes in technological developments and scientific research.
+Whilst the reserve has been practicing sustainable logging since the 1990s, logging was taking place in this region of Sabah from the 1950s onward and in some pockets of the rainforest the damage is evident in terms of the ecology.
 Sabah Forestry Department and the reserve are very open about lessons learnt from previous experiences.
 The “Domingos Trail” has a number of educational signs explaining the changes over the past 70 years and concludes with the mantra “We learn from our mistakes”.

 Today, Deramakot Forest Reserve offers an unparalleled opportunity to experience adventure, off the beaten tourist trail and also to see some of Borneo’s best wildlife.
 The lust rainforest and varied landscapes makes a brilliant habitat for animals such as civets, flying squirrel, leopard cat, deer, langur, orangutan and even the elusive clouded leopard.
 Gibbons can be heard calling out across the forest at dawn and bird sightings are particularly varied here with the mighty hornbill often spotted flying above.

 This sample itinerary will give you an idea of what is possible when you travel in Deramakot Forest Reserve, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Deramakot Forest Reserve